colin-walker/blog-In/README.md

 ## Fragmentions and comment links

-(b)log-In supports the original proposal for fragmentions; highlighting a parag
+(b)log-In supports the original proposal for fragmentions; highlighting a paragraph